julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_completion_bash.md

 ---
 title: anyquery completion bash
-description: Learn how to use the anyquery completion bash command in AnyQuery.
+description: Learn how to use the anyquery completion bash command in Anyquery.
 ---

 Generate the autocompletion script for bash